Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

-It probably says something about the high standard the Seahawks and Russell Wilson have set in 2020 that a road win in which Seattle scored 31 points and allowed just one touchdown felt like a struggle.
+It probably says something about the high standard the Seahawks and Russell Wilson have set in 2020 that a road victory in which Seattle scored 31 points and allowed just one touchdown felt like a struggle.

 But this is the NFL, where road wins never come easily — and touchdown passes aren’t supposed to come with the ease Wilson has been throwing them this season.

-But given the injuries on defense and Miami playing hard and flying around, there’s a lot to like in Seattle’s 31-23 win over the Dolphins Sunday.
+But given the injuries on defense and Miami playing hard and flying around, there’s a lot to like in Seattle’s 31-23 victory over the Dolphins on Sunday.

-The most to like is Seattle being 4-0 for just the second time in franchise history and heavily favored next week at home against Minnesota before heading into their bye.
+None more so than the fact Seattle is 4-0 for just the second time in franchise history and heavily favored next week at home against Minnesota before heading into their bye week.

-On to some early grades.
+On to some grades.

 Quarterback

-Sure, Wilson threw his first actual interception of the year, his other having gone through the hands of Greg Olsen.
-And the fourth-down sack he took in the second quarter was a play he’d like to have back.
-But he also again made some plays only he can, such as the scramble and 57-yard pass to David Moore to set up the TD before the half.
-And he was on point with his calls and throws on the drive that gave Seattle the answer after Miami cut it to 17-15.
+Sure, Wilson threw his first actual interception of the year, his other having gone through the hands of Greg Olsen against the Patriots.
+And the fourth-down sack he took in the second quarter was a play he’d maybe like to have back.

+But he also again made a handful plays only he can, such as the scramble and 57-yard pass to David Moore to set up the touchdown before the half.
+And he was on point with his calls and throws on the drive that gave Seattle the answer after Miami cut it to 17-15, revealing later that his headset went out on that drive and he had to call the plays himself.

-It’s hard to argue ultimately with 360 yards and going 5 for 5 for 97 yards in the fourth quarter.
+It’s hard to argue, ultimately, with 360 passing yards and going 5 for 5 for 97 yards in the fourth quarter.

 Grade: A-